 - Links to Sitemap / Feedback / Help pages

-Our ADA-compliant websites contain all of the marketing and SEO functions built into our standard websites.
+Our ADA-accessible websites contain all of the marketing and SEO functions built into our standard websites.
 With an improved experience for all users, your site will have lower bounce rates, higher numbers of conversions, and less negative feedback–all of which matter to search engines when ranking a site.

 For further reading, take a look at some of our previous posts about how Teesnap websites are the pillar to your property’s marketing execution and growth: